Hammerspoon/hammerspoon/docgen/index.md

 You probably won't ever need to touch the `json`, but it's there in case you need to.
 Hydra's internals use it for its documentation system.

 Check out the sample configs to see many of these modules in action.

+### Sample config

+Take a look through [the official sample config](https://github.com/sdegutis/hydra/blob/master/Hydra/sample_config.lua) to see a real-world example of a Hydra config.
+This is the same config that Hydra presents at your first launch as one you might want to try starting with.

 ### Third party modules